Image: Brian Quirt and Brittany Ryan at the 2019 Harold Awards (Dahlia Katz)

 Brittany Ryan

-Nightswimming loves to host short and long-term internships in dramaturgy, play creation, producing and new play development.
-We partner with funders, theatre training institutions and university programs to support students, young-in-craft artists, and artists building new pathways in their careers.
+Nightswimming often hosts short and long-term internships in dramaturgy and producing.
+To do so we work with funders such as arts councils and foundations, theatre training institutions and university programs to support students, young-in-craft artists, and artists building new pathways in their careers.

 It is vital to us that students and artists under age 30 are welcomed into Nightswimming’s play development processes and are able to gain artistic leadership experience with an innovative small theatre company that operates on a national scale.
-Offering these opportunities central to our commitment to innovation and to advancing the field of dramaturgy and play development in Canada.
+This is central to our commitment to innovation and to advancing the field of dramaturgy and play development in Canada.

-While many of our internships focus on dramaturgy mentorships with Brian, we have also provided invaluable producing mentorships to train individuals in the specifics of producing new works in development, with a focus on the creation rather than the production process.
+While many of the internships we have hosted focus on dramaturgy mentorships with Brian, we have also supported producing mentorships to train individuals in the specifics of producing new works in development, with a focus on the creation rather than the production process.

-Our invaluable partner in offering many of these internships has been the George Cedric Metcalf Foundation, whose Performing Arts Internship program has been central to funding year-long internships at Nightswimming.
-A huge thank you to their leadership in this crucial element of our field, and their commitment to supporting dramaturgical and producing mentorships.
+Our invaluable partner in funding many of these internships has been the George Cedric Metcalf Foundation, whose Performing Arts Internship program has been central to our ability to host extended internships.
+A huge thank you to their leadership in this crucial element of our field, and their commitment to funding dramaturgical and producing mentorships.
+Please explore their website to review the funding opportunities the Foundation provides.

 In addition to our work with individual interns and mentees, we created the 5×25 initiative to specifically engage with new generation artists across Canada.
 Over five years from 2015-2020 we commissioned 5 artists under the age of 25, establishing a national network of more than 100 artists who’ve applied to the program, offering them guidance and mentorship.

-If you’re interested in discussing internship and mentorship opportunities at Nightswimming, please contact us and tell us what you’re interested in exploring.
-We look forward to hearing from you.
+If you’re interested in discussing internships and mentorship, please contact us and tell us what you’re interested in exploring.

 5×25’s support has allowed me to develop as an artist at my own pace, on my own terms.
 I have grown profoundly – not exponentially or quickly, but in a way that grounds and strengthens a career.